 Craig Morgan recorded Buddy Owens’ ‘Nothin’ Goin’ Wrong Around Here’ (co-written with Phil O’Donnell and Gary Hannan) and included the track on ‘Little Bit of Life’ (Broken Bow Records, 2006).

 In 2011, Sunny Sweeney recorded Buddy Owens’ ‘One More Christmas Beer’ (co-written with Monty Holmes and Sunny Sweeney); the track was included on ‘Big Machine Records Presents: The Country Christmas Collection’ (Big Machine Records, 2011).

 Blake Shelton recorded Buddy Owens’ ‘Red River Blue’ (co-written with Ray Stephenson) and included the track on ‘Red River Blue’ (Warner Bros.
 Nashville Records, 2011); the track was a duet with Miranda Lambert.

-Gord Bamford recorded Buddy Owens' 'Leaning on a Lonesome Song' (co-written with Gord Bamford and Ray Stephenson) and included the track on 'Is It Friday Yet?'
+Gord Bamford recorded Buddy Owens’ ‘Leaning On A Lonesome Song’ (co-written with Gord Bamford and Ray Stephenson) and included the track on ‘Is It Friday Yet?’
 (Sony Music Canada, 2012), which was produced by Gord Bamford and Byron Hill; the track reached No.79 on the Canadian Hot 100 pop music singles chart in 2012, and was also a successful single on the European Country Music Chart in 2012.